Mark-Assessment/j-tamburro-tranquil-trail-m1-2/README.md

 #Bugs

-I encountered three bugs regarding responsiveness and couldn't get it to work properly.
+I encountered three bugs regarding responsiveness.
 These are detailed in the screenshots below:

 - iPhone XR
 I became aware of this issue when testing the website on my iPhone XR.
 The site worked well, except for this issue.
-It has become apparent that this is a small issue on most mobile devices.
+It has become apparent through user feedback that this is a small issue on most mobile devices.
 I tried changing/adding/removing various bits of code to try and fix this to get it to work but found that I couldn't get it to work.

 ![Bug-Mobile](/testing/errors/bugs/iphone-xr-benefitspage.png)

 - iPad
-The navigation bar does not display in a visually-appealing away on some tablet devices.
+The navigation bar does not display in a visually-appealing way on some tablet devices.
 I also tried to fix this, but couldn't get it to work.

 iPad: